What is modeling?

 1) Consider their viewpoint

 You may think about what you should model to help your child learn to use AAC.
-We want to get the most out of our modeling, so it's important what we choose to model.
+We want to get the most out of our modeling, so what we choose to model is important.
 Here are some modeling tips to help you feel confident in what to model and have the most significant impact on your learner.

 When we model, we want to catch our learners' attention.
-If they are intent, they will likely learn from what we're doing.
+They will likely learn from what we're doing if they pay attention.
 One way to get and keep their attention is to talk about something they find interesting or helpful.

 They give us hints about what those things might be through what they want to look at, what they interact with, and how they react to things that happen.
-When we talk about those things, we're more likely to say things they will find interesting.
+Then, when we communicate, we're more likely to say things they will find interesting.

 2) Kid talk and adult talk

 Adults can sometimes be boring.
-The problem is we can't be like that if we wish to get and keep our kids' attention.
+We can't be like that if we wish to get and keep our kids' attention.
 What should we do instead?
 Talk like a kid.
 For example, say silly things.
 If the learner is a bit older, try some friendly gossip!
-If you're stuck and even if you're not, pull in some other kids and teach them to model.
+Pull in some other kids and teach them to model if you're stuck.

 Self-talk for behavior